Kayaking at Santa Cruz Island

 There are three options for kayaking adventures in the local islands.
-You can go on a guided tour, rent kayaks at Channel Islands Kayak Center or bring your own kayak.
+You can go on a guided tour, rent kayaks or bring your own kayak.
 Whatever your choice, you will see the island and the ocean wildlife from a new perspective when paddling a kayak.

-Guided kayaking tours are available by contacting Channel Islands Adventure Company.
-805-884-9283 Touring kayaks are kept on the island at Scorpion Anchorage so you do not need to reserve transport for kayaks when taking a guided tour.
-At the other locations, the outfitter will make all the arrangements for kayak transport.
+Guided kayaking tours are available by contacting Channel Islands Adventure Company, 805- 884-9283.
+Touring kayaks are kept on Santa Cruz Island at Scorpion Anchorage.
+You do not need to reserve transport for kayaks when taking a guided tour.
+At other island locations, the outfitter will make all the arrangements for kayak transport.

 Kayak rentals are available from Channel Island Kayak Center (805) 984-5995.
 Rental kayaks must be arranged at least a day ahead of your departure date.
 Kayaks rented from this company will comply with all Island Packers guidelines.
 There are no kayaks for rent at the island.
 You must reserve transport space with Island Packers for rental kayaks.
-Space is limited to 18 kayaks a day so be sure you have transport space reserved before reserving the actual kayak.
+Space is limited to 18 kayaks a day at Scorpion Anchorage by the National Park.
+Be sure you have transport space reserved before reserving the actual kayak.

-Personal kayaks may also be transported to the island as long as they meet Island Packers transport guidelines.
+Personal kayaks may also be transported to the island.
+All kayaks must meet Island Packers transport guidelines.
 Personal and rental kayaks must have space reserved for kayak transport.
-Kayak space is limited both on the boat and on the island and is first come, first served.
+Boat space for kayak is limited both on the boat and on the island and is first come, first served.
 The summer and fall often see many days where all kayak space has been reserved.
 You must plan ahead when taking kayaks to the island.
 Personal kayaks must comply with the following guidelines:

-Additionally, be sure to consult with the on-island National Park staff upon arrival to the islands and review the kayak guidelines and regulations posted on the park bulletin boards.
+Additionally, be sure to consult with the on-island National Park staff upon arrival to the islands.
+Review the kayak guidelines and regulations posted on the park bulletin boards.
 You should preview this important information on the Kayaking page of the Channel Islands National Park (CINP) website before taking a kayak out to the islands.